-Medical practice is undergoing a revolution around personalized medicine, driven by the development of high throughput technologies.
+Medical practice is undergoing a revolution around personalized medicine, driven by the development of high-throughput technologies.
 These technologies produce huge quantities of data, providing an unprecedented level of molecular information, but also raising new challenges for clinicians and clinical laboratory professionals.

 In oncology and hemato-oncology, genomic profiles are now increasingly being used, notably for clinicians to prescribe the right drug for the right patient.
 The process to generate, analyze and interpret genomic data is however complex and calls upon a plurality of skills.
-There is therefore a need for continuing education in this rapidly evolving field, to ensure that professionals backgrounds can with various communicate and collaborate efficiently to optimize the personalized oncology process, for the benefit of patient care.
+There is therefore a need for continuing education in this rapidly evolving field, to ensure that professionals with various backgrounds can communicate and collaborate efficiently to optimize the personalized oncology process, for the benefit of patient care.
 In Switzerland, existing continuing education for MDs and clinical laboratory professionals do not cover the multidisciplinary needs for personalized molecular oncology.
-Thus, we also ask credits to Swiss professional societies, to encourage MDs and clinical biologists to attend the CAS as part of their FMH / FAMH continuing education (SSMO, SPath, SRO, SSMG).
+Thus, we plan on asking credits to Swiss professional societies, to encourage MDs and clinical biologists to attend the CAS as part of their FMH/FAMH continuing education.